DevExpress/devextreme-documentation/concepts/05 UI Components/DataGrid/05 Accessibility/15 Keyboard Navigation.md

         <ul>
             <li>Switches a cell to the editing state.<sup>1</sup></li>
             <li>Moves focus to the next cell.<sup>2</sup></li>
-            <li>Saves changes made in a cell or row and switches it back to its normal state.</li>
+            <li>Saves changes made in a cell or row, and switches that cell/row back to its normal state.</li>
             <li>Executes an action on a focused element.</li>
         </ul>
         </td>